SamsungDForum/JuvoPlayer/docs/debugging.md

 ## Debugging

 ### UDP Logger
 JuvoLogger.Udp allows JuvoPlayer log capture via UDP.
 UDP log capture can be used on devices and emulators which do not provide access to console log functionality.
 When enabled, JuvoPlayer console log is not available.
-Usage of UDP logger does require application repacking after modification of logger.config file. logger.config files are located in:
+Usage of UDP logger does require application repacking after modification of logger.config file located in:
-  * <application_root>/XamarinPlayer/XamarinPlayer.Tizen.TV/res
-  * <application_root>/JuvoPlayer.OpenGL/res
-  * <application_root>/JuvoReactNative/Tizen/res
+  * <application_root>/Configuration/res

 Enabling UDP Logger:
 1. Choose logger.config file corresponding to UI being used.